A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 Our present goal is now to explain a result about general micro-supported actions of weakly branch groups.
 We need some terminology.
 Let $G$ be a group, and $X,Y$ compact $G$-spaces.
 An extension $\pi: Y \to X$ is \textbf{highly proximal} if for every non-empty open subset $U \subseteq Y$, there exists $x \in X$ such that $\pi^{-1}(x) \subseteq U$.
+Equivalently, the image of every proper closed subset of $Y$ is a proper subset of $X$.
 When $X,Y$ are minimal, $\pi: Y \to X$ is highly proximal if and only if for every $x \in X$, the fiber $\pi^{-1}(x)$ is compressible, in the sense that there exists $y\in Y$ such that for every neighbourhood $V$ of $y$, there is $g \in G$ such that $g(\pi^{-1}(x)) \subset V$ \cite{Ausl-Glasn}.
 We say that two compact $G$-spaces $X_1,X_2$ are \textbf{highly proximally equivalent} if $X_1$ and $X_2$ admit a common highly proximal extension \cite{Ausl-Glasn}.

 For a compact $G$-space $X$, we denote by $\tilde{X}$ the Stone space of the Boolean algebra $R(X)$ of regular open subsets of $X$.
 Note that $\tilde{X}$ is also a compact $G$-space.
-The map $\pi: \tilde{X} \to X$, which associates to every ultrafilter on $R(X)$ its limit in $X$, is a continuous and surjective $G$-map, and is highly proximal.
+The map $\pi: \tilde{X} \to X$, which associates to every ultrafilter on $R(X)$ its limit in $X$, is a continuous and surjective $G$-map, and is highly proximal \cite[Th.\ 3.2]{Gleason1958}.

 Recall that if a group $G$ admits faithful and micro-supported actions on two compact spaces $X_1,X_2$, then a theorem of Rubin \cite{Rubin-loc-mov-book} asserts that there exists a $G$-equivariant isomorphism between $R(X_1)$ and $R(X_2)$, or equivalently a $G$-equivariant homeomorphism between $\tilde{X_1}$ and $\tilde{X_2}$, so that $X_1,X_2$ are highly proximally equivalent.
 Since a highly proximal extension of a micro-supported $G$-space remains micro-supported (see \cite[Proposition 2.3]{CLB-commens}), Rubin theorem implies that for every group admitting a faithful and micro-supported action on a compact space, there exists a (necessarily unique) universal compact $G$-space on which the $G$-action is faithful and micro-supported which factors onto every compact $G$-space on which the $G$-action is faithful and micro-supported.
 Hence there always exists a largest object among faithful and micro-supported $G$-spaces.